 - Click the Setup MCP Connector button.

 - A dialog box "Setup MCP Connector" will appear.
-Select the Remote Server option.
+Select the This Device option.

 - Click Next.